 Any philosopher hoping to develop the Tempting Idea needs to answer two questions.
 First: which beliefs are relevantly indispensable?
 And second: what is the significance of this indispensability?
-David Enoch has recently spelled out a powerful and
+David Enoch has recently spelled out a powerful and novel variant of the Tempting Idea, which he develops primarily in "An Outline of an

-\ Thanks to David Enoch and Joshua Schechter for extensive and invaluable discussion.
-We are also grateful for comments from Selim Berker, David Braddon-Mitchell, Sarah Buss, Matthew Chrisman, Brad Cokelet, Terence Cuneo, Stephen Darwall, Billy Dunaway, Kenny Easwaran, Allan Gibbard, Nadeem Hussain, Matt Kotzen, John Ku, Dustin Locke, Kate Manne, Howard Nye, Peter Railton, Sharon Street, Mike Titelbaum, Silvan Wittwer, two anonymous referees for Oxford Studies in Metaethics, participants in Sarah McGrath's Spring 2014 Metaethics graduate seminar at Princeton, participants at the 2013 Wisconsin Metaethics Workshop, and participants at David Plunkett's presentation at the Author Meets Critics session for Taking Morality Seriously at the 2012 Eastern APA.
+^{} Thanks to Joshua Schechter and especially David Enoch for extensive and invaluable discussion.
+Thanks also to Selim Berker, David Braddon-Mitchell, Sarah Buss, Brad Cokelet, Stephen Darwall, Billy Dunaway, Kenny Easwaran, Allan Gibbard, Nadeem Hussain, John Ku, Dustin Locke, Kate Manne, Howard Nye, Peter Railton, Sharon Street, Mike Titelbaum, and to audiences at the 2013 Madison Metaethics Workshop, and at David Plunkett's presentation at the Author Meets Critics session for Taking Morality Seriously at the 2012 Eastern APA.

-novel version of the Tempting Idea, which he develops primarily in "An Outline of an Argument for Robust Metanormative Realism" (2007) and Chapter Three of his Taking Morality Seriously (2011b).
+Argument for Robust Metanormative Realism" (2007) and Chapter Three of his Taking Morality Seriously (2011b).
 Enoch's account offers ambitious answers to each of these questions.